-d) Make-Up Examinations
+a) Make-up Examinations

-Students should inform the Director or PGIA Office immediately if they are unable to attend for any examinations well in advance (except for medical reasons) with the reasons supported by documentary proof.

-If a student has failed to sit for any examination of a course, a make-up examination may be arranged with the approval of the Director for the students who have submitted valid reasons supported by the acceptable documentary evidence, after making a payment of Rs.3000/- for such examination.

-Medical certificate or any other valid documentary evidence (original copies) should be submitted to the Director's office within five days of the missed examination.
-Acceptance of such medical certificates is subject to approval of the Chief Medical Officer of the University of Peradeniya.

-If the permission is not granted for a make-up examination, he/she will have to register (by making the relevant payment) and follow the course again at the next available opportunity when the course is offered and pass the examination and such an examination will be considered as a repeat examination with a maximum eligible grade of "B".

-A student who fails to sit for an examination on a reason acceptable to the PGIA and does not want a makeup examination during the same semester he/she will be given a proper grade and he/she may request to complete the requirements for that particular course at the next available opportunity when the course is offered without any charges being levied.
+- -Students should inform the Director or PGIA Office immediately if they are unable to attend for any examinations well in advance (except for medical reasons) with the reasons supported by documentary proof. - -If a student has failed to sit for any examination of a course, a make-up examination may be arranged with the approval of the Director for the students who have submitted valid reasons supported by the acceptable documentary evidence, after making a payment of Rs.3000/-for such examination. - -Medical certificate or any other valid documentary evidence (original copies) should be submitted to the Director's office within five days of the missed examination.
+Acceptance of such medical certificates is subject to approval of the Chief Medical Officer of the University of Peradeniya. - -If the permission is not granted for a make-up examination, the student will have to register (by making the relevant payment) and follow the course again at the next available opportunity when the course is offered and pass the examination and such an examination will be considered as a repeat examination with a maximum eligible grade of "B". - -A student who fails to sit for an examination on areas on acceptable to the PGIA and does not want a makeup examination during the same semester may request to complete the requirements for that particular course at the next available opportunity when the course is offered without any charges being levied.

-e) Absence For Examinations

-Except for any justifiable reason or on medical ground supported by a valid medical certificate, if a student gets absent from a scheduled comprehensive or thesis defense examination, an unsatisfactory grade "U" will be given.

-f) Valid Medical Certificate

-A valid medical certificate means a medical certificate obtained from a medical officer of the University or District Medical Officer or Consultant Medical Specialist or Head of a Governmental Base Hospital.
-Under exceptional circumstances, medical certificates issued by registered private medical practitioners may be considered by the University Medical Board.

-g) Comprehensive Examination (CE)
+b) Application for Comprehensive Examination(CE)